threefoldtech/0-db/README.md

 (empty array)
 ```

+## INDEX

+This command have only a small subset of commands.
+This covers some information about index.

+### INDEX DIRTY
+List the current namespace index files id which were modified since last reset

+### INDEX DIRTY RESET
+Reset the dirty list

 # Namespaces
 A namespace is a dedicated directory on index and data root directory.
 A namespace is a complete set of key/data.
 Each namespace can be optionally protected by a password